What’s at stake: US Supreme Court 2023-2024 Term

 Oral Arguments: October 4, 2023

-Why We’re Watching: NCJW advocated for passage of the ADA and continues to be a strong supporter of disability rights.
+Why We’re Watching: NCJW advocated for the passage of the ADA and continues to be a strong supporter of disability rights.
 In addition, we understand the important role that testers play in the implementation and enforcement of civil rights laws and are concerned about the implications of this case.

 Alexander v.
 South Carolina State Conference of the NAACP

 In 2022, the Republican-controlled South Carolina legislature approved a gerrymandered congressional map, moving hundreds of thousands of voters into new districts, making sure that the percentage of Black voters in all but one district would be insufficient to afford those voters the equal opportunity to elect candidates of their choice.
 As a result, Black voters in six of seven congressional districts have no meaningful chance to elect the candidates of their choice.
 The state NAACP along with other organizations, alleging racial gerrymandering, sued under the Equal Protection Clause of the Fourteenth Amendment which bars legislatures from sorting voters based on race.
 A three-judge panel in the federal district court found that the map constituted racial gerrymandering.
 The state legislature appealed to the Supreme Court stating that the redistricting was motivated not by race but by partisan politics.
-In the past the Supreme Court has said that partisan politics may not be used as a proxy for racial gerrymandering.
+In the past, the Supreme Court has said that partisan politics may not be used as a proxy for racial gerrymandering.
 The Supreme Court will decide whether South Carolina’s redistricting was based on politics rather than race.

 Oral Arguments: October 11, 2023